dswhitely1/Sprint-Challenge-Form-Management/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Why are forms used so often in web applications and software?
+- [x] Why are forms used so often in web applications and software?
+It's the main way for a user to type out information and send it over to the server.
+Rather it be a Login form, a Register form, or vice versa.
+It's the glue that helps the client send information to the server.

-- [ ] What advantages are there by using a forms library like Formik?
+- [x] What advantages are there by using a forms library like Formik?
+Using a form library helps the developer by not managing certain aspects of the business logic inside of our application.
+For example, Formik will manage the controlled inputs, handleSubmit, and handleChange functions for us.
+We do not need to define that in our code.

-- [ ] What is stateful logic?
+- [x] What is stateful logic?
+Any Data that is needed inside the app to use.
+For example, holding an Auth State to see if the user is authenticated or not.

-- [ ] What is a custom hook, and what does it mean to compose hooks together?
+- [x] What is a custom hook, and what does it mean to compose hooks together?
+A custom hook is a function that can be used across different components.
+Every time it's imported and defined in a component, it has it's own values and the values are a perfect example of what closures are.

-- [ ] Describe the process of retriving a token from a server and using that token in subsequent API calls.
+- [x] Describe the process of retriving a token from a server and using that token in subsequent API calls.
+When a user logins in to a website, the server will generate a JWT, `jsonwebtoken`, and that token can be used when put into the headers of the future request so that the user can access restricted material on the server. )

 ## Project Set Up

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [x] Create a forked copy of this project.
-- [ ] Add PM as collaborator on Github.
+- [x] Add ~~PM~~ TL as collaborator on Github.
-- [ ] Clone your OWN version of Repo. **(Not Lambda's by mistake!)**
+- [x] Clone your OWN version of Repo. **(Not Lambda's by mistake!)**
-- [ ] Create a new Branch locally: `git checkout -b <firstName-lastName>`.
+- [x] Create a new Branch locally: `git checkout -b <firstName-lastName>`.

-- [ ] Implement the project on this Branch, **committing progress & changes often.**
+- [x] Implement the project on this Branch, **committing progress & changes often.**
-- [ ] Push commits: `git push origin <firstName-lastName>`.
+- [x] Push commits: `git push origin <firstName-lastName>`.
-- [ ] Navigate to the BE folder in this repository (this is where your server is located) from the command line, install the dependencies, and run `yarn start` or `npm start` to spin up the server provided for you.
+- [x] Navigate to the BE folder in this repository (this is where your server is located) from the command line, install the dependencies, and run `yarn start` or `npm start` to spin up the server provided for you.
-- [ ] In the terminal, navigate back to the main folder, then into the `client` folder.
+- [x] In the terminal, navigate back to the main folder, then into the `client` folder.
-- [ ] Create your React app here.
+- [x] Create your React app here.

 Follow these steps for completing your project:

-- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's Repo).
+- [x] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's Repo).
-- [ ] Add your Project Manager as a Reviewer on the Pull-request.
+- [x] Add your ~~Project Manager~~ Team Leader as a Reviewer on the Pull-request.
-- [ ] PM then will count the HW as done by merging the branch back into master.
+- [x] ~~PM~~ TL then will count the HW as done by merging the branch back into master.

 ## Minimum Viable Product